Mayonaise (song): Reception

-Despite having garnered considerable radio play and remaining a fan favorite, "Mayonaise" was never an officially released single.
+Despite having garnered considerable radio play and remaining a fan favorite, "Mayonaise" was never an officially released single, until November 20th, 2023 as a limited maxi single celebrating the album's 30th anniversary, which contains the album version and as a B-side, the live acoustic version from Vieuphoria.
 In 2012 it won a Rolling Stone readers poll for "The Best Smashing Pumpkins Songs" by "a significant margin".